-How To Be A Digital Marketing Ninja [Infographic]
+How To Be A Digital Marketing Ninja In 2019 [Infographic]

-Digital Marketing is a rapidly evolving field of study that keeps developing new branches making it harder and harder to keep up and maintain focus.
+Digital Marketing is rapidly evolving, and it's getting harder and harder to keep up.
 I often struggle to retain my focus towards one particular topic, I guess the internet is to blame for our declining attention spans thanks to the repeated bombardment of targeted & retargeted advertisements, but who am I to complain, it's a necessary step towards a future where there is enough data(exabytes of it) to create personalized advertisements for each user that is indistinguishable from their personal preferences.
-All this could very well be possible with massive developments in fields of machine learning and artificial intelligence that take the guesswork out of marketing.
-Developing hyper-targeted campaigns serving dynamic creatives and optimizing in real time isn't something we could have envisioned a decade ago.
-We are moving on from full page magazine and newspaper adverts to tiny 250x250 HTML5 animated banners that deliver 50X the ROI.
+All this could very well be possible in 2019, with great strides in the fields of machine learning and artificial intelligence, that takes the guesswork out of marketing.
+We will be able to develop and deploy hyper-targeted campaigns with dynamic creatives that are optimized in real time.
+We are moving away from full-page magazine and newspaper adverts to tiny 250x250 HTML5 animated banners that deliver 50X the ROI.

-In the Digital world, things move fast, and if you don't keep up, you're doomed.
-As your business starts to scale, certain repetitive will keep clogging up your time and leads to inefficiencies and slower revenue growth.
+In the Digital world, things move fast, and if you can't keep up, then well..you know the ending to that.
+As your business starts to scale, certain repetitive tasks will clog up your time, and that leads to inefficiency and which equals slower revenue growth.
 Marketing Automation platforms aim to streamline such processes through workflows so that we marketers can focus on things that matter.
 Automation in its simplest form is a configurable software with a Yes or No logic function; if yes do this else do that.
 If you're a blogger, then you know how painstakingly annoying it would be to manually set up an email campaign each time after you publish a new article.

 Artificial Intelligence and machine learning have already begun to integrate into this arena; generating, optimizing and A/B testing content is not a future prospect, it's already happening.
 It's just a matter of how much data you can throw at it to analyze and learn.
 Wordsmith, a natural language generating platform uses data to produce narratives that seem as if an expert wrote it.

-These are exciting times, and we'll just have to wait and see what impact marketing automation has on digital marketing in the future.
+These are exciting times, and we'll just have to wait and see the impact of these technologies on digital marketing.